-Initially, assessments will be performed on any laboratory seeking primary accreditation with New York State's Environmental Laboratory Approval Program (ELAP).
-Thereafter, biennial assessments will be performed on each laboratory which is issued a certificate of approval.
+Biennial on-site assessments will be performed on each laboratory which is issued a certificate of approval.
 Follow-up or non-routine assessments can occur at any time.
-Assessments are typically announced, but the Department has the authority to perform unannounced assessments audits.

-Pursuant to NYCRR Subpart 55-3.8 and 55-2.9, the laboratory pays any costs incurred by Department representatives traveling outside New York State to perform an assessment (or inspection).
-The purpose of the inspection fee is to offset the additional travel costs incurred by the Department in sending inspectors out-of-state.
+Pursuant to NYCRR Subpart 55-3.8 and 55-2.9, the laboratory pays any costs incurred by department representatives traveling outside New York State to perform an on-site assessment.
+The purpose of the inspection fee is to offset the additional travel costs incurred by the department in sending inspectors out-of-state.
 Failure to pay the fee for out-of-state inspection shall result in suspension or nonrenewal of the laboratory approval.
 Such payment must be received by ELAP in advance of the assessment.

-All information and data reviewed during an assessment will be considered confidential.
+All information and data reviewed during an on-site assessment will be considered confidential.
 Additionally, environmental laboratory consultants (or assessors) are entitled to copy laboratory documents and records in the process of verifying that the conditions for accreditation are met.
 A laboratory may request information and data to be claimed as "Confidential Business Information", and any release of such information is subject to the state's Freedom of Information Law (FOIL) and Public Officers Law (Article 6).

-The general checklist used for assessments will focus on the laboratory's quality system, which means a structured laboratory management system that meets the standards for a quality system set forth by the Program.
-The auditors also utilize checklists covering chemistry, radiochemistry, microbiology, asbestos, etc. Checklists utilized by the assessors are available upon request from the Program.
+The general checklist used for on-site assessments will focus on the laboratory's quality system, which means a structured laboratory management system that meets the standards for a quality system set forth by the Program.
+Currently, the checklist includes items from the National Environmental Laboratory Accreditation Conference (NELAC) 2003 Standards.
+The checklist also includes references to the 2009 TNI Standard.
+Depending on the laboratory's scope of accreditation, the assessors may use method specific checklists (e.g., asbestos by PLM, fibers by PCM, and radon by CRM).
+Checklists utilized by the assessors are available on the Program's website.